sisonke/SeedApplication/README.md

 # Seed Application

+A seed application is a small fully functional application that you can grow and tweak easily.

 ## Why?

-Have you ever had an idea for an application or arrived at a Hackathon energized to get going on an application?
+Have you ever had an idea for an application or arrived at a Hackathon energized to get going?
 Then reality hits, all the work you need to do just to start working on your latest and greatest application idea.
-Energy levels are goinf down...
-4 hours later you are trawling your github account for all the things you need from applications you did in the past.
+Energy levels are going down fast...
+4 hours later you are still trawling your github account for all the things you need from applications you did in the past.

 There is a solution to this problem!
 Create a seed application...

-A seed application is a small but fully functional application grow and tweak easily.
-An application that does all the basic things you need for your application, without any of the clutter of the business logic of your previous killer application.
+A seed application is a small fully functional application you can easily grow and tweak.
+An application that does all the basic things you need, without any of the clutter of the business logic of your previous killer application.

 It's a small spark that set your application development alight.
 It's important that you understand it well.
 You should own it.
 It should reflect your style and choices.. and you should maintain it.
-As you learn new things you should update your seed application.
+As you learn new things you should remember to update your seed application.

 ## Create one